MicrosoftDocs/memdocs/sccm/core/servers/manage/introduction-to-queries.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 You can create and run queries to locate objects in a System Center Configuration Manager hierarchy that match your query criteria.
-These objects include items such as specific types of computers or user groups.
+These objects include items like specific types of computers or user groups.
 Queries can return most types of Configuration Manager objects, which include sites, collections, applications, and inventory data.

 ## Query creation overview

  When you create a query, you must specify a minimum of two parameters: where you want to search and what you want to search for.
-For example, to find the amount of hard disk space that is available on all computers in a Configuration Manager site, you can create a query to search the **Logical Disk** attribute class and the **Free Space (MB)** attribute for available hard disk space.
+For example, to find the amount of hard drive space that's available on all computers in a Configuration Manager site, you can create a query to search the **Logical Disk** attribute class and the **Free Space (MB)** attribute for available hard drive space.

  After you create an initial query, you can specify additional query criteria.
 For example, you can specify that the query results include only computers that are assigned to a specified site.
 You can also modify how results are displayed so that you can view the results in an order that is meaningful to you.
 For example, you can specify that the results are sorted by the amount of free hard disk space in either ascending or descending order.